adeisbright/customer-complaint-backend/README.md

 `npm run start`

+To see the logs while running the project, you should use :

+`npm run debug`
+to start the app

 ### Understanding Each Endpoint

 Kindly check openapi.json , which is the swagger file that documents all endpoints